kaymen99/MarketPlace-dapp/README.md

 Decentralized marketplaces are one of the best use cases of blockchains technologies.
 They allow people to interact and transact on a global, permission-less, and self-executing platform.
 Houses, hot sauce, and t-shirts can all be bought and sold without needing to trust a middleman and with smaller fees.

-The application allow any user to add a product by providing name, description, price, image.
+The application allow any user to add a product by providing name, description, price in $, image.

 ![Capture d’écran 2022-02-25 à 21 54 41](https://user-images.githubusercontent.com/83681204/155807284-c5c6628b-6ec2-417f-b4d5-099c8f13cda1.png)

-The platform ensures a good interaction between the seller and the buyer by deviding the purchase process into 4 steps:
+The platform ensures a good interaction between the seller and the buyer by deviding the purchase process (product state) into 4 steps:
   <ul>
-    <li><b>In Sale:</b> The first state when a seller list it's product on the market </li>
+    <li><b>In Sale:</b> The first step when a seller list it's product on the market </li>
     <li><b>Pending:</b> When a product is bought the amount paid is locked in the smart contract and buyer waits for seller to sent the product </li>
     <li><b>Sent:</b> The seller sends the product and waits for the buyer confirmation</li>
     <li><b>Sold:</b> The buyer confirms the recieval and the funds are transfered to the seller </li>